 Much of the remaining poverty in China exists in places where economic growth cannot easily reach, such as mountainous areas, as well as the remote central and western regions.
 Of the more than 1,000 Taobao villages in China, only 25 are located in these areas, according to Alibaba.
 Some areas have found ways to create distribution and logistics networks despite the difficult climate, but most still face large obstacles that even high-level support has not yet managed to overcome.

-“For a rural area to succeed in building e-commerce, all stakeholders need to cooperate.”
 It also takes concerted effort and extraordinary dedication from government officials to transform villages starting from nothing into national production centers.
 “For a rural area to succeed in building e-commerce, all stakeholders need to cooperate,” says Cui Lili, an associate professor at Shanghai University of finance and economics.
 “But in poorer areas, the government responsibility and role is even greater because it is possible that the entire business ecosystem relies on their guidance.”

 Most importantly, the country’s poorest areas, devoid of working-age population, face a shortage of laborers with skills adapted for the new economy.
 “When everyone left, it was a big loss for those areas,” says Yu Jiantuo.
 “It’s not an issue of the number of people leaving but of the type of people who were leaving.”